TobikoData/sqlmesh/docs/reference/cli.md

   -n, --name TEXT             The name of the test that will be created.
 By
                               default, it's inferred based on the model's name.
+  --include-ctes              When true, CTE fixtures will also be generated.
   --help                      Show this message and exit.
 ```

 ## dag

 ```
 Usage: sqlmesh dag [OPTIONS] FILE

   Render the DAG as an html file.

 Options:
+  --select-model TEXT  Select specific models to include in the dag.
   --help               Show this message and exit.
-  --select-model TEXT  Select specific models to include in the dag.
 ```

 ## diff

 ```
 Usage: sqlmesh diff [OPTIONS] ENVIRONMENT

-  Show the diff between the current context and a given environment.
+  Show the diff between the local state and the target environment.

 Options:
   --help  Show this message and exit.
 ```

 ## evaluate

 ```
 Usage: sqlmesh evaluate [OPTIONS] MODEL

   Evaluate a model and return a dataframe with a default limit of 1000.

 Options:
   -s, --start TEXT       The start datetime of the interval for which this
                          command will be applied.
   -e, --end TEXT         The end datetime of the interval for which this
                          command will be applied.
   --execution-time TEXT  The execution time (defaults to now).
-  --limit INTEGER    The number of rows the query should be limited to.
+  --limit INTEGER        The number of rows which the query should be limited
+                         to.
   --help                 Show this message and exit.
 ```

 ## fetchdf

 ```
 Usage: sqlmesh fetchdf [OPTIONS] SQL

-  Run a SQL query and displays the results.
+  Run a SQL query and display the results.

 Options:
   --help  Show this message and exit.
 ```

 ## format

 ```
 Usage: sqlmesh format [OPTIONS]

-  Format all models in a given directory.
+  Format all SQL models.

 Options:
+  -t, --transpile TEXT        Transpile project models to the specified
+                              dialect.
+  --append-newline            Include a newline at the end of each file.
+  --normalize                 Whether or not to normalize identifiers to
+                              lowercase.
+  --pad INTEGER               Determines the pad size in a formatted string.
+  --indent INTEGER            Determines the indentation size in a formatted
+                              string.
+  --normalize-functions TEXT  Whether or not to normalize all function names.
+                              Possible values are: 'upper', 'lower' --leading-comma             Determines whether or not the comma is leading or trailing in select expressions.
+Default is trailing.
+  --max-text-width INTEGER    The max number of characters in a segment before
+                              creating new lines in pretty mode.
   --help                      Show this message and exit.
 ```

 ## info

 ```
 Usage: sqlmesh info [OPTIONS]

   Print information about a SQLMesh project.

   Includes counts of project models and macros and connection tests for the data warehouse and test runner.

 Options:
   --help  Show this message and exit.
 ```

 ## init

 ```
 Usage: sqlmesh init [OPTIONS] [SQL_DIALECT]